suncoast-devs/handbook/lessons/misc-quick-reference/slack.md

 When you want to post a small code block to Slack it helps to format it!

-If you are simply showing a one line bit of code and want to do it _inline_ you can format it like so:
+If you are simply showing a one-line bit of code and want to do it _inline_ you can format it like so:

 ```